fcapitelli/data-classifier/README.md

-# Create a Data Classifier to analyse CSV files and classify the data into features.
+# Create a Data Classifier to analyse CSV files and classify the data into features